Link (singer)

-Lincoln Browder, (born October 12, 1964) better known by his stage name Link, is an American R&B singer from Dallas, Texas.
+Lincoln Browder, (born October 12, 1964) better known by his stage name Link, is an American R&B singer.
+He is from Dallas, Texas.

 Career

 Browder sang in gospel choirs as a youngster and in a group in high school.
 Darrell Delite Allamby recruited him to sing in the R&B group Protege.

 After writing the hit "My Body" for the R&B supergroup LSG, Link was offered his own recording contract with Relativity Records.
 His 1998 debut album, Sex Down, spawned one Top 40 hit single in the US, "Whatcha Gonna Do?" (#23 Billboard Hot 100, #15 US Billboard R&B).
 The track peaked at #48 in the UK Singles Chart in November 1998.
 In addition a second charting single was issued, "I Don't Wanna See," which reached #43 on the US R&B chart and #25 on the Hot Singles Sales chart.

 Link also wrote songs for Silk, Tony Thompson, Tamar Braxton, K-Ci & JoJo and Gerald Levert.

 In 2008, he released his second album Creepin independently.
 Additionally, a digital single "Erotic" was released in 2013.